xwipeoutx/hololens-workshop/spatial-mapping/2-using-spatial-mapper.md

 The `SpatialMapping` prefab wraps up the functionality of the Spatial Perception capability.
 It sets up the appropriate calls to the `SurfaceObserver` to get surface information, and creates mesh objects with colliders and renderers.

-So the mapped surfaces of the world behave like any other hologram in our world - it's just a mesh.
-Without and `RigidBody` behaviours, it will stay static, but it has colliders so other objects can interact with it.
+The mapped surfaces of the world behave like any other hologram in our world - it's just a mesh.
+Without any `RigidBody` behaviours, it isi static, but it has colliders so other objects can interact with it.

 You can see this in action by inspecting the Hierarchy while the player is running - there will be meshes under the `SpatialMapping` Game Object.